pango89/Javascript-Fundamentals/README.md

 Event Delegation - The idea is that if we have a lot of elements handled in a similar way, then instead of assigning a handler to each of them – we put a single handler on their common ancestor.

 Implement function sum(a)(b)(c)(d)...() upto any number of parameters.

+Prototype and prototypal inheritance - When it comes to inheritance, JavaScript only has one construct: objects.
+Each object has a private property which holds a link to another object called its prototype.
+That prototype object has a prototype of its own, and so on until an object is reached with null as its prototype.
+By definition, null has no prototype, and acts as the final link in this prototype chain.

+Nearly all objects in JavaScript are instances of Object which sits on the top of a prototype chain.
+[arr.__proto__ is Array.Prototype]

+[arr.__proto__.__proto__ is Object.Prototype]

+[arr.__proto__.__proto__ is null]

+Similarly,
+[fun.__proto__ is Object.Prototype]

+Cross Origin Resource Sharing - https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS

+Throttling - Throttling is a technique in which, no matter how many times the user fires the event, the attached function will be executed only once in a given time interval.